nochinxx/nochinxx.github.io/_posts/2025-10-30-who-owns-it.md

 permalink: /posts/who-owns-it/
 ---

 Artificial intelligence can now generate functional code in seconds, reducing the need for large engineering teams.
-Tools like GitHub Copilot and ChatGPT have made it possible for anyone with an idea to build an application—even without a computer science background.
+Tools like GitHub Copilot and ChatGPT have made it possible for anyone with an idea to build an application (even without a computer science background).
 This democratization of development marks a revolutionary shift: **creativity, not coding ability, is now the true barrier to entry.**

 Yet as the power to create software becomes more accessible, the **legal and ethical boundaries of authorship and ownership** grow more uncertain.
 If an app is built with the help of AI, who owns the final product—the developer, the machine, or the company behind the tool?